G20 backs fundamental reform of corporate taxation

 Large budget deficits and public anger at inter-company structures designed to channel profits into tax havens have prodded governments to act.

-Google, Apple and others say they follow the law wherever they operate and pay what tax is due but also have a duty to shareholders to organise their affairs in a tax-efficient way.
+Google, Apple and others say they follow the law wherever they operate and pay what tax is due but also have a duty to shareholders to organize their affairs in a tax-efficient way.

 Business groups welcomed the international approach being taken by the G20, saying unilateral action could hinder cross border trade and investment, but they advised caution in changing the current rules.